Download Ngo Dinh Diem Worksheets

 Our worksheet bundle includes a fact file and printable worksheets and student activities.
 Perfect for both the classroom and homeschooling!

-Key Facts & Summary
+Key Facts And Information

 - Ngô Đình Diệm was a Vietnamese politician supported by the United States.
 He became the final prime minister of the State of Vietnam 1954-55.

-- He then served as President of South Vietnam from 1955 until he was killed during the 1963 military coup, also supported by the United States.
+- Ngo Dinh Diem (3 January 1901-2 November 1963) served as President of South Vietnam from 1955 until he was killed during the 1963 military coup, also supported by the United States.

 - He was born into one of the noble families of Vietnam.
 His ancestors were among the first Vietnamese who converted to Roman Catholicism.

-- Even from the beginning of his youth he was on friendly terms with the imperial family, later serving as minister of interior for Emperor Bao Dai.
+- Even from the beginning of his youth, he was on friendly terms with the imperial family, later serving as Minister of Interior for Emperor Bao Dai.

 - Diem would often imprison or kill those who opposed his regime.

-- In 1955 he proclaimed the creation of the Republic of Vietnam, and became the first president of the newly created republic.
+- In 1955, he proclaimed the creation of the Republic of Vietnam and became the first president of the newly created republic.

 - He supported Vietnamese nationalism, promoting an anti-communist and anti-colonialist "third way" opposed to both Bao Dai and communist leader Ho Chi Minh.